 Following the release of all patches to OfficeSpace Software’s platform, members of the security team overseeing the update will verify the successful installation of the patch and will collaborate with the respective technology teams to confirm there have been no adverse effects on varying systems.

-OfficeSpace Software is centered around building exceptional products and providing peace of mind to our clients (and their employees).
+OfficeSpace Software is centered around building exceptional products and providing peace of mind to our customers (and their employees).
 Therefore, we follow a number of practices to prevent unauthorized access to systems and data, identify risks, execute industry-leading best practices, and evaluate ways to continue improving our platform.
+The protections include (but are not limited to) data segregation, data encryption, access control, and auditing.

 OfficeSpace Software employees are required to use a password manager to create, manage, and share complex credentials for the software and tools we use on a daily basis.
 Passphrases are required to be cryptographically strong in order to reduce the risk of an employee’s account being compromised and unauthorized contacts gaining access to our systems.